 STEM Investors Have Opportunity to Lead Stem, Inc. f/k/a Star Peak Energy Transition Corp.
 Securities Fraud Lawsuit

-LOS ANGELES, June 13, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Stem, Inc. f/k/a Star Peak Energy Transition Corp. ("Stem" or the "Company") (NYSE: STEM).
+BENSALEM, Pa., June 16, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Stem, Inc. f/k/a Star Peak Energy Transition Corp. ("Stem" or the "Company") (NYSE: STEM).

 Class Period: March 4, 2021 – February 16, 2023